ecruz480/eurorack-modules/README.md

 5 channel mixer that sums all inputs to a single mono output jack.

 **simple-lfo**
 Compact LFO module with saw/square-wave outputs.
-Frequency reange peaks at human-hearing levels.
+Frequency reange peaks at low end of human-hearing levels.